Drug liberalization: Portugal

 In 2001, Portugal became the first European country to abolish all criminal penalties for personal drug possession, under Law 30/2000.
-In addition, drug users were to be provided with therapy rather than prison sentences.
+Drug users were to be provided with therapy rather than prison sentences.
 Research commissioned by the Cato Institute and led by Glenn Greenwald found that in the five years after the start of decriminalization, illegal drug use by teenagers had declined, the rate of HIV infections among drug users had dropped, deaths related to heroin and similar drugs had been cut by more than half, and the number of people seeking treatment for drug addiction had doubled.

 Peter Reuter, a professor of criminology and public policy at the University of Maryland, College Park, suggested that the heroin usage rates and related deaths may have been due to the cyclical nature of drug epidemics.
 In 2009, he stated that "decriminalization in Portugal has met its central goal.
 Drug use did not rise."

-In 2022, drug use had increased to 12.8 percent, compared to 7.8 percent in 2001 when the policies had been implemented.
+As opposed to neighbouring countries that did not introduce equivalent reforms Portugal exhibited a decline in hazardous drug use and had the lowest drug-related death rates in Europe as of 2022.

+A subsequent reduction in funding lead to an increase in visible drug use in Portuguese cities by 2023.